 Fractional Currency was issued by the United States from 1862 to 1875.
 During the Civil War, the hoarding of coins required the U.S. Government to issue the making of this interesting short-lived series of notes.
 Notes were issued in denominations of 3, 5, 10, 15, 25, and 50 cents.
 There were 28 different, major types of these unusual notes issued.
 They remain legal tender to this day.

-The front of this 15 cent, 4th issue note shows a bust portrait of Columbia.
-The reverse indicates the value with its beautiful and intricate detailing.
+The front of this 5 cent, 3rd issue note features a portrait of National Currency Bureau Superintendent, Spencer M. Clark.
+The reverse features the rules for redemption and value.

 Note sold in a deluxe currency protective sleeve.

 Spencer Clark Fractional Currency: 1864-1869 5 Cent 3rd Issue